-3. Income tax As a general rule, individuals and entities domiciled or resident in Chile are subject to income tax on their worldwide source income.
+3. Income tax As a rule, individuals and entities domiciled or resident in Chile are subject to income tax on their worldwide source income.
 The income tax requirement in Chile is based on two elements: the place of residence of the taxpayer and the source of the income.

 3. Income tax (cont.)

 Individuals or legal entities, resident or domiciled abroad, pay taxes only on their Chilean source income, that is, income derived from assets located in Chile from activities carried out in Chile.

 Foreigners established in Chile are only taxed on their Chilean source income during the first three years of residence.
 After this period, they are subject to taxation in Chile on their worldwide income.
 This last period may be extended.

 Income tax is determined annually on income obtained within the period from January 1 to December 31 of each year, which must be declared and paid in April of the following calendar year.

-4. Tax domicile and residence Regarding individuals, a person is considered domiciled in Chile if he/she resides in Chile, with the real or presumed intention to remain in the country.
+4. Tax domicile and residence

+Regarding individuals, a person is considered domiciled in Chile if he/she resides in Chile, with the real or presumed intention to remain in the country.
 Any person who remains in Chile, uninterruptedly or not, for a period or periods that in total exceed 183 days (6 months approx.), within any 12-month period.
 With respect to legal entities, companies incorporated in the country are considered residents for the purpose.

-Taxes Income tax is levied on different types of income through different taxes: Capital income (business income) is subject to the First Category Tax.
-Labor income (remunerations) is subject to the Second Category Tax.
-Income obtained by a person domiciled or resident in Chile is subject to Global Complementary Tax.
-Income obtained in Chile by a non-resident is subject to Withholding or Additional.
+Income tax is levied on different types of income through different taxes:

+- Capital income (business income) is subject to the First Category Tax. - Labor income (remunerations) is subject to the Second Category Tax. - Income obtained by a person domiciled or resident in Chile is subject to Global Complementary Tax. - Income obtained in Chile by a non-resident is subject to Withholding or Additional.

 Taxpayers in Chile are classified as First or Second Category taxpayers according to the type of income they obtain.
+According to the Income Tax Law, which distinguishes two categories:

+a.
+First Category: Income from capital and from commercial, industrial, mining and other companies.

+b.
+Second Category: Income from work.

+5. Taxes

-According to the Income Tax Law, which distinguishes two categories: a.
-First Category: Income from work. a.
-First Category Taxpayers: This tax is levied on individuals and legal entities, for their income from the exercise of a business activity, leaving the income from the capital of commercial, industrial, mining and other companies affected.
-Established in the "Income Tax Law" (LIR), the General regime has a single tax rate of 27% (since January 2018), except for taxpayers who opt for the "Pro-SME Regime" (article 14, letter D LIR), to whom a rate of 25% will be applied.
-This regime will be applicable only to companies with annula sales of less than 75,000 Unidades de Fomento, being the regime applicable by default, unless the SII is informed about the election of the general regime.
-Currently, there is also a transitory reduction of the established LIR rate, for those companies under the regime contemplated in N° 3 of letter DI of Article 14 of t
+a.
+First Category Taxpayers:

+This tax is levied on individuals and legal entities, on their income from the exercise of a business activity, leaving the income from the capital of commercial, industrial, mining and other companies affected.

-It is determined on the basis of the net income obtained, i.e., on the income accrued or received, deducting the expenses from the taxable income.
-In order for expenses to be accepted for tax purposes, in a company that declares on an effective income basis, they must meet a series of requirements, including being a "necessary expense to generate the income".
-The tax is declared annually in April of each year for all income taxable income.
+Established in the Income Tax Law (LIR), the General Regime has a single tax rate of 27% since January 2018.
+It is determined on the basis of the net income obtained, i.e. on the income accrued or received, deducting expenses from the taxable base.
+In order for expenses to be accepted for tax purposes, in a company declaring on an effective income basis, they must meet a series of requirements, including being an 'expense necessary to generate the income'.
+The tax is declared annually in April of each year for all income for the year.